Deo Tibba Base Camp Trek

-Time Taken: 3 – 4 hrs
+Time Taken: 3 to 4 hours

-- Day 2 Trek from Chikka to Seri
+Day 2 : Trek from Chikka to Seri

 The trail re-enters the forest and is paved by beautiful wildflowers giving a path to an amazing landscape accompanies with boulders and grass.
 The altitude increases noticeably, and the tree line gradually falls behind as we approach Seri, a lovely meadow which used to house a glacial lake but now it is transformed into a large meadow with the company of astounding variety of herbs and flowers.
 The campsite is crisscrossed by several streams gurgling past, with the backdrop of Tainta waterfalls.
 We camp here for the night in tents.

 Trek Distance: 6 km

-- Day 3 Trek from Seri to Tainta
+Day 3 : Trek from Seri to Tainta

 We leave behind the campsite of Seri and leave for the campsite of Tainta.
 The trek begins with an easy walk over a flat ground of meadows, succeeded by a stream-crossing which lands us near the Jagatsukh Nala.
-From here on, the trail becomes steeper, and is stretched over moraines and boulders.
+From here on, the trail becomes steeper and is stretched over moraines and boulders.
 We soon reach our campsite, which is towered magnificently by the lofty Mt.
 Deo Tibba, which reveals itself for the very first time!

 Trek Distance: 5 km

-- Day 4 Trek from Tainta to Mini Chandratal and back
+Day 4 : Trek from Tainta to Mini Chandratal and back

 A long day.
 We begin early post breakfast, and carry the day’s lunch in day packs.
-The trail is stretched over moraines still and is chaperoned by Deo Tibba in all its splendour.
+The trail is stretched over moraines still and is chaperoned by Deo Tibba in all its splendor.
 The climb gets steeper and steeper, before finally giving way to a beautiful alpine lake, also nicknamed ‘mini Chandratal’.
 Tons of wildflowers cover the vicinity of the lake.
 Witnessing the serene lake filled with emerald blue water will refrain you to return back from this mesmerizing place.

 Trek Distance: 10 km

-- Day 5 Trek from Tainta to Chikka
+Day 5 : Trek from Tainta to Chikka

 Trek Distance: 11 km